Jos Vantyler: New Writing

 Emmy Award winning writer Ron Hutchinson's play, Dead On Her Feet is set in the American Great Depression.
 The action takes place during a Dance Marathon contest.
 Vantyler stars as Mel Carney the Dance Marathon promoter, the protagonist of the piece, directed by Barry Kyle, Honorary Associate Director of the Royal Shakespeare Company.
 Critics praised Vantyler as a "tour-de-force", Howard Loxton of The British Theatre Guide noted that Vantyler gave a "stunning performance" continuing with "The promoter may be an exploitive conman but the actor is charismatically watchable.
 He gives the man a capacity to charm as well as making him ruthless, yet his face is a mask, and it is not painted on".
 Bella Todd of Time Out offered that "Jos Vantyler's sensuous-lipped, sinister-eyed Master of Ceremonies ... conjures romance, rivalry and crises from thin air".
-For his portrayal, Vantyler received a Best Male Performance of 2012 Nomination by the OffWestEnd Awards and the Theatre Choice Awards for Outstanding Performance In a New Play.
+Vantyler received the 2012 Offie for Best Male Performance and the Theatre Choice Awards for Outstanding Performance In a New Play.

 In 2015, Vantyler played the intelligence officer and Foreign Office official Guy Burgess in the television series The Secret Files.

 Working again to great success on the world premier of Flying Into Daylight for Belfast writer Ron Hutchinson and Live Theatre Artistic Director, Max Roberts with writer, Hutchinson, making his directorial debut.
 The play was a two hander and told the story of Virginia (Summer Strallen) and her journey of self-discovery through finding herself obsessed with the Tango.
 Jos played tango teacher Marco as well as every other male role in the play.
 The press said of his performance "Best Actor goes to Jos Vantyler for his versatile performance in Flying into Daylight."
 He received The Journal Culture Award for Best Actor.

 In 2016, in the Film Short, Tango Down, by Emmy Award winning writer Ron Hutchinson, Vanyler played the lead Tim.
 The downtrodden finance who turns to murder to save his upcoming wedding.

 Political playwright Shaun McCarthy wrote Circus Britannica, "captivating and unusual, new play creates a disturbing world".
 The play explored immigration and xenophobia set within the British Circus.
 Vantyler played Stevie, the young protagonist if the piece.
 The character Stevie was a trapeze artist, and so Vantyler had special coaching and choreography on trapeze from Britain's oldest professional woman aerialist Helen McCall.
 Whats On Stage said of Vantyler "Jos was born to play that role" and gives "an outstanding performance".